hytechclub/web-103/MidSemesterReview/BugFixing.md

 # Bug Fixing
 Find and fix all the issues with these projects.
-Start by remixing and running the linked the projects; the webpages themselves explain the bugs.
+Start by copying and running the linked the projects; the webpages themselves explain the bugs.

 ## Web 102 Bugs
 These bugs all involve concepts covered by the [Web 102](https://hylandtechclub.com/web-102/) Hy-Tech Club course.